 The present analysis should focus specifically on Retrospective Review, as defined by the Plan in this Step, and does not require analyses of other related concepts that do not meet the Plan’s definition.

-NOTE: If the Plan does not implement Retrospective Review as a separate NQTL from Prior Authorization—i.e. if the factors, processes, and evidentiary standards for designing and implementing benefit authorizations are the same except for the timing of the review, then this analysis may be indicated as “N/A—see Prior Authorization analysis” as long as all relevant information is included in the Prior Authorization analysis.

 NOTE: Plans have broad flexibility to define and distinguish Retrospective Review and Outlier Management, and may apply any reasonable definitions for these terms.
 Plans also have the option to combine both concepts into a single NQTL analysis that addresses both clinical and administrative claims adjudication processes.

 Step 2 - In Writing: Identify the benefits and/or services for which Retrospective Review is applied